tentwentyfour/docker-behat/README.md

 docker-behat
 ============

-This repository is the source of `tvial/behat` which brings :
+This repository is the source of `1024/behat`, forked from [`tvial/behat`](https://github.com/tomav/docker-behat), which brings :

 - php5-cli with PHP 5.6
 - PHP modules: php5-mysqlnd & php5-curl
 - behat 3.0 / mink 1.6
 - mink-selenium2-driver 1.2
 - mink-goutte-driver 1.1
-- phactory 0.4.3
+- phactory 0.4.3 for all your test factory needs…

 ## Install